|

 new pitch, which stood up splendidly, not only to the soaking of the week

-but the rapid fire of the match.
-'Everton were out of luck in that their only two serious
+but the rapid fire of the 'Everton were out of luck in that their only two serious

 errors in defence cost them goals.
 Giles got one when Jones nipped on